Introduction

 2. How can farmers save water during Rabi season?

-4. Why is crop rotation important in Rabi season?
+3. Why is crop rotation important in Rabi farming?

-It prevents soil nutrient depletion and reduces pest risks.
+It improves soil fertility, prevents nutrient loss and reduces pest pressure.